The summer solstice is the longest day of the year - that means it has the most hours of sunlight.

-In the northern hemisphere - where the UK is - it falls on June 21.
+In the northern hemisphere (where the UK is) in 2020 it falls on Saturday 20 June.

-The Summer Solstice marks the end of Spring and start of Summer.
-It will end with the Autumn Equinox, which this year falls on 23 September.
+The summer solstice marks the end of spring and start of summer.
+It will end with the autumn equinox, which this year falls on 22 September.

 We get the most hours of daylight on this day because of the position of the Earth in relation to the Sun.